-We run both introductory programs (which are typically once a week for eight weeks), comprehensive week-long summer camps, as well as year-round programs.
-Additionally, we offer scholarships to children who express interest in continuing their horse pursuits!
+We run introductory programs (which are typically once a week for eight weeks) and comprehensive week-long summer camps, as well as year-round programs.
+Additionally, we offer sponsorships to children who express interest in continuing their horse pursuits!

 We have Six Key Values at Changing Leads:

 We partner with established therapeutic riding facilities that primarily focus on people who have mental and physical disabilities -- Changing Leads introduces at-risk populations to these barns.
 Below is a list of our current partners: